skupperproject/skupper-example-template/README.md

 ## Step 7: Run CLIENT

-In the public namespace, use `kubectl run` to run CLIENT.
+In Public, use `kubectl run` to run CLIENT.

 _**Public:**_